-ramily tree.
-Name Meaning Age Time Length Weight Where found Comments Amargatitanis Amarga Formation [Argentina] titan Early Cretaceous (130-120MYA) ? ?
+uee.
+Name Meaning Age Time Length Weight Where found Comments Amargatitanis Amarga Formation [Argentina] titan Early Cretaceous (130-120 MYA) ? ?
 Argentina Only a few parts have been discovered.
 Andesaurus Andes Mountains reptile Late Cretaceous (99.6-97 MYA): 59 ft (18 m) Two elephants Argentina A primitive titanosaur with similarities to the (much larger) Argentinosaurus.
-Arkharavia Arkhara [Village in Russia] road reptile Late Cretaceous (70.6-65.5 MYA) ? ?
-Russia Only a few vertebrae are known, which resemble those of Chubutisaurus.
+Atacamatitan Atacama [Desert] titan Late Cretaceous too uncertain to narrow down ?
+Two elephants?
+Chile The first good titanosaur bones from Chile, and in fact some of the most complete dinosaur bones found in South America west of the Andes.
+The geologic age of the site is still very uncertain.
 Austrosaurus southern reptile Early Cretaceous (112-99.6 MYA) 65.6 ft (20 m)?
 Two elephants?
 Australia The largest dinosaur from Australia.
 A good skeleton is known, but is not yet described in detail.
 Balochisaurus Balochi [tribe of Pakistan] reptile Late Cretaceous (70.6-65.5 MYA) ? ?
 Pakistan Known from a partial snout and some isolated tail bones.
 Barrosasaurus [Sierra] Barrosa [locality] reptile Late Cretaceous (85.8-70.6 MYA) ?
 Three elephants?
 Argentina Known only from three back vertebrae.
 Baurutitan Bauru Group [Brazil] giant Late Cretaceous (83.5-65.5 MYA) ? ?
 Brazil Known from hip and tail vertebrae.
 Brohisaurus Brohi [tribe of Pakistan] reptile Late Jurassic (155.7-150.8 MYA) ? ?
 Pakistan One of the first dinosaurs discovered in Pakistan, and one of the few Late Jurassic dinosaurs from the Indian subcontinent.
 Campylodoniscus bent tooth Late Cretaceous (72.8-66.8 MYA) ? ?
 Argentina Only an upper jaw is known.
 Has more primitive teeth than the typical sauropods (titanosaurs) with which it lived.
 Chubutisaurus Chubut Province [Argentina] reptile Late Cretaceous (89.3-65.5 MYA) 75.5 ft (23 m) Four elephants Argentina One of the most primitive titanosaurs.
-Daxiatitan Daxia [a branch of the Yellow River] giant Early Cretaceous (115-105 MYA) 75.5 ft (23 m)?
-Four elephants?
-China Only poorly known at present, a giant very long-necked form.
-Originally considered similar to Euhelopus and Huanghetitan , but its femur suggests that it had a wide stance, and thus is more likely a true titanosaur. ^ Dongbeititan [Chinese paleontologist] Dong [Zhiming]'s titan Early Cretaceous (125-120 MYA) ? ?
-China Known from the same formation as many of the feathered coelurosaur specimens.
-Dongyangosaurus Dongyang City [China] reptile Late Cretaceous (99.6-85 MYA) 49.2 ft (15 m)?
-Two elephants China One of several newly discovered Chinese titanosaurs.
-Gobititan Gobi Desert giant Early to Late Cretaceous (112-93.5 MYA) ? ?
-China Known from tail and leg bones similar to those of Tangvayosaurus.
-Hypselosaurus high reptile Late Cretaceous (70.6-65.5 MYA) 39.4 ft (12 m) Two elephants France One of the last sauropods of Europe.
-Eggs and nests of a titanosaur from France are thought to come Hypselosaurus .